 Europe’s 15 Biggest Airlines — May 2021 Edition

 For more than 12 months, Corona has shaken the world’s airline industry and reshuffled the market — at least temporarily.
 And this—especially—accounts for airline rankings.
-We took a closer look at capacity figures in May 2021.
+So we took a closer look at capacity figures in May 2021.
 As a result, we’re thrilled to represent Europe’s biggest airlines by scheduled seat capacity.
 Data were retrieved from OAG.

 Europe’s Biggest Airlines — Contents